MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 ### Development

-Azure Machine Learning prompt flow offers both a browser-based authoring experience in Azure Machine Learning studio or through a [VS Code extension](/azure/machine-learning/prompt-flow/community-ecosystem#vs-code-extension).
+Azure Machine Learning prompt flow offers both a browser-based authoring experience in Azure Machine Learning studio or through a [Microsoft Visual Studio Code extension](/azure/machine-learning/prompt-flow/community-ecosystem#vs-code-extension).
 Both options store the flow code as files.
 When using Azure Machine Learning studio, the files are stored in an Azure Storage Account.
-When working in VS Code, the files are stored on your local filesystem.
+When working in Microsoft Visual Studio Code, the files are stored on your local filesystem.

 In order to follow [best practices for collaborative development](/azure/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops#best-practice-for-collaborative-development), the source files should be maintained in an online source code repository such as GitHub.
 This approach facilitates tracking of all code changes, collaboration between flow authors and integration with [deployment flows](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#deployment-flow) that test and validate all code changes.

-For enterprise development, you should use the [VS Code extension](/azure/machine-learning/prompt-flow/community-ecosystem#vs-code-extension) and the [prompt flow SDK/CLI](/azure/machine-learning/prompt-flow/community-ecosystem#prompt-flow-sdkcli) for development.
-Prompt flow authors can build and test their flows from VS Code and integrate the locally stored files with the online source control system and pipelines.
+For enterprise development, you should use the [Microsoft Visual Studio Code extension](/azure/machine-learning/prompt-flow/community-ecosystem#vs-code-extension) and the [prompt flow SDK/CLI](/azure/machine-learning/prompt-flow/community-ecosystem#prompt-flow-sdkcli) for development.
+Prompt flow authors can build and test their flows from Microsoft Visual Studio Code and integrate the locally stored files with the online source control system and pipelines.
 While the browser-based experience is well suited for exploratory development, with some work, it can be integrated with the source control system.
-The flow folder can be downloaded from the flow page in the ```Files``` panel, unzipped, and pushed to the source control system.
+The flow folder can be downloaded from the flow page in the `Files` panel, unzipped, and pushed to the source control system.

 ### Evaluation

 You should test the flows used in a chat application just as you test other software artifacts.
 It's challenging to specify and assert a single "right" answer for LLM outputs, but you can use an LLM itself to evaluate responses.
 Consider implementing the following automated evaluations of your LLM flows:

-- **Classification Accuracy**: Evaluates whether the LLM gives a "correct" or "incorrect" score and aggregates the outcomes to produce an accuracy grade.
+- **Classification Accuracy:** Evaluates whether the LLM gives a "correct" or "incorrect" score and aggregates the outcomes to produce an accuracy grade.
-- **Coherence**: Evaluates how well the sentences in a model's predicted answer are written and how they coherently connect with each other.
+- **Coherence:** Evaluates how well the sentences in a model's predicted answer are written and how they coherently connect with each other.
-- **Fluency**: Assesses the model's predicted answer for its grammatical and linguistic accuracy.
+- **Fluency:** Assesses the model's predicted answer for its grammatical and linguistic accuracy.
-- **Groundedness Against Context**: Evaluates how well the model's predicted answers are based on preconfigured context.
+- **Groundedness Against Context:** Evaluates how well the model's predicted answers are based on preconfigured context.
 Even if LLM's responses are correct, if they can't be validated against the given context, then such responses aren't grounded.
-- **Relevance**: Evaluates how well the model's predicted answers align with the question asked.
+- **Relevance:** Evaluates how well the model's predicted answers align with the question asked.

 Consider the following guidance when implementing automated evaluations:

 - Produce scores from evaluations and measure them against a predefined success threshold.
 Use these scores to report test pass/fail in your pipelines.
 - Some of these tests require preconfigured data inputs of questions, context, and ground truth.
 - Include enough question-answer pairs to ensure the results of the tests are reliable, with at least 100-150 pairs recommended.
-These question-answer pairs are referred to as your "golden dataset."
+These question-answer pairs are referred to as your "Golden dataset."
 A larger population might be required depending on the size and domain of your dataset.
 - Avoid using LLMs to generate any of the data in your golden dataset.

 ### Deployment Flow

 :::image type="complex" source="_images/openai-end-to-end-deployment-flow.svg" lightbox="_images/openai-end-to-end-deployment-flow.svg" alt-text="Diagram that shows the deployment flow for a prompt flow.":::
   The diagram shows the deployment flow for a prompt flow.
 The following are annotated with numbers: 1.
 The local development step, 2.
-A box containing a PR pipeline, 3.
+A box containing a pull request (PR) pipeline, 3.
 A manual approval, 4.
 Development environment, 5.
 Test environment, 6.
 Production environment, 7. a list of monitoring tasks, and a.
 CI pipeline and b.
 CD pipeline.
 :::image-end:::
 *Figure 5: Prompt flow deployment*

 1. The prompt engineer/data scientist opens a feature branch where they work on the specific task or feature.
-The prompt engineer/data scientist iterates on the flow using Prompt flow for VS Code, periodically committing changes and pushing those changes to the feature branch.
+The prompt engineer/data scientist iterates on the flow using Prompt flow for Microsoft Visual Studio Code, periodically committing changes and pushing those changes to the feature branch.
 2. Once local development and experimentation are completed, the prompt engineer/data scientist opens a pull request from the Feature branch to the Main branch.
 The pull request (PR) triggers a PR pipeline.
 This pipeline runs fast quality checks that should include:

     - Execution of experimentation flows
     - Execution of configured unit tests
     - Compilation of the codebase